yoid2000/anonymity_loss_coefficient/README.md

 The directory `anonymity_loss_coefficient/attacks` contains the attacks themselves, one sub-directory per attack.
 These use the `ALCManager` class.

-For users interested in developing new attacks, `scripts/generic_example.md` outlines the basic usage of the `ALCManager` to run attacks.
-The attacks themselves also serve as examples.
+For users interested in developing new attacks, [`scripts/generic_example.md`](scripts/generic_example.md) outlines the basic usage of the `ALCManager` to run attacks.
+Another example can be found in `tests/test_alcmanager.py`.
+More generally, the attacks themselves also serve as additional examples.

 ## To install